Code-Institute-Submissions/riddle-2/README.md

 ###### Ramanathan Annes
 # Riddle-me-These
 These a quiz game with random question and it easy to access.
 These will help you to learn some new things around world.
+### UX
+  These website created for people who have less knowledge about Shakespeare, games and in geographical. overall my **Target audience** are leisure people who want to spend their free time effectively.
+So I have two question each topic I am sure these website will help them to remember they learn before and also they will learn new things by these quiz.

+  * If user failed to answer by given chance the answer will shown on next question bottom.

+#### Intro about how these website work

+-  If **user** is new to these website they have to register otherwise they can't acess
+-  If **user** already a member on the quiz they can straightly access the quiz
+-  Quiz is text based so user have to type their answer in given filed
+-  **Leadeboard** only shown top 3 players by high score

 ### Features
   Firstly, it have a login form to take the user straight to quiz these  only work when the user already  register